minicomp/wax/pages/about.md

 ---
-layout: default
+layout: page
-title: About Wax
+title: What is Wax?
 permalink: /about/
+banner:
+  collection: qatar
+  pid: obj6
+  y: 50%
 ---

-## What is Wax?

 **Wax is an extensible workflow for producing scholarly exhibitions with minimal computing principles.**
 It is comprised of a few Ruby gems, some customizable UI components, and (hopefully soon!) a lot of documentation and recipes for creating, deploying, and maintaining digital exhibitions.